 The SRT consists of:

-- connection factors and day counting tests for individuals who are not automatically non resident or resident.
+- UK ties and day counting, known as the Sufficient Ties test, for individuals who are not automatically non resident or resident.

 Resident or non resident?

-KPMG in the UK publish a summary of the SRT in the form of a Proposed Statutory Residence Test Decision Tree (PDF 136 KB).
-The definitions behind each of the tests and connection factors, together with individual circumstances, need to be carefully considered before concluding on whether an individual is resident or non resident for UK tax purposes.
+KPMG in the UK publish a summary of the SRT in the form of a Statutory Residence Test Decision Tree (PDF 93 KB).
+The definitions behind each of the tests and UK ties, together with individual circumstances, need to be carefully considered before concluding on whether an individual is resident or non resident for UK tax purposes.

 Residence and tax status are particularly important issues for people leaving the UK to work abroad or coming to work in the UK and for employers of globally mobile employees.

-To find out more about the proposed statutory residence test, please call your usual KPMG contact or any of the individuals listed in the attached publications.
+To find out more, please call your usual KPMG contact or any of the individuals listed in the attached publications.